LamAnnieV/deploy_5/README.md

 ## Step #7 Configure Jenkins Build and Run Build

+Please refer to the diagram [here](Images/GitHub_Diagram.drawio.png) for the repository edits, commits, and Jenkins build run process.

-**"deploy_5" Build**
+**"deploy_5v1" Build**

 [Create Jenkins Multibranch Pipeline Build](https://github.com/LamAnnieV/Jenkins/blob/main/Jenkins_Multibranch_Pipeline_Build.md)

-Jenkins Build:  In Jenkins create a build "deploy_5" for the Banking application from GitHub Repository [https://github.com/LamAnnieV/deployment_4.git](https://github.com/LamAnnieV/deploy_5.git) and run the build.
-This build consists of four stages:  The Build, the Test, the Clean, and the Deploy stages.
+Jenkins Build:  In Jenkins create a build "deploy_5v1" to run the file Jenkinsfilev1 for the Banking application from GitHub Repository [https://github.com/LamAnnieV/deployment_4.git](https://github.com/LamAnnieV/deploy_5.git) and run the build.
+This build consists of:  The Build, the Test, the Clean, and the Deploy stages.

 Please refer back to "Edit to the Jenkinsfilev1" and "Edit to the setup.sh" above for changes.